thehappycheese/nicks_intervals_py/docs/ponderings.md

 # Ponderings

+## Non-Overlapping intervals covering the real number line
 The Real Number line can be divided into Non-Overlapping  intervals as shown below:

 ![Image](/img/01_hero.svg)

-This a 'map' from any given real number to an interval.
-They could each have a name as follows:
+This a 'map' from any given real number to an interval:

 ![Image](/img/02_numbered_hero.svg)